Mjz86/c_colon/mcc.md

-in a  operation that might result in assertion like  a/0,a<<-1,a+maxint note that this contract code is under the callee context-type  if its in a post or pre condition.
+in a  operation that might result in assertion like  a/0,a<<-1,a+maxint note that this contract code is under the callee context-type  if its in a post or pre condition. if the contract is implicit and not assumed or enforced, the value given after is an erroneous value, it is explicitly not correct,  however its not UB to read.